Mateuszq28/CrudContactListMvc/readme.md

 <h1>Database</h1>
 <p align="justify">
     I used default Visual Studio Database server - SQL Server.
 I didn't have to create it from scratch.
 I used scaffolding.
 First, a migration was created with a Add-Migration InitialCreate command.
 Migration is a .Net class to generate database based on classes defined in Model folder.
 Then, command Update-Database apply Migration and create the Database.
 SQL table's definitions are accessible from Visual Studio manager.
 Some corrections are required.
 Ex.
 There is no [Unique] atribute in dotnet framework, that I used (.Net 8.0).
 I needed to apply SQL querry to secure uniqueness of email field.
-I could have used email as a primery key, but form my experience, it would bring a lot of problems and I would not recomend this.
+I could have used email as a primery key, but from my experience, it would bring a lot of problems and I would not recomend this.
 </p>

 <p align="center">